m67hoff/aspera-browser/README.md

 http://asperabrowser.mybluemix.net
 (This sample is preconfigured with a login to the Aspera Demoserver.
 Just click refresh to login)

-### node.js server / use it on you own system
+### use it on you own system / node.js server
-Normally the AsperaBrowser is provided by a node.js web server.
+Normally AsperaBrowser is provided by a node.js web server.
 See the [node.js-server directory](node.js-server) to use/install it on your own system.

 ### Build the AsperaBrowser Angular
 This directory contains the sources for the Angular App.
-It can be deployed as a static SPA (see [Installation Guide](doc/Installation_Guide.md))
+It can be deployed as static SPA (see [Installation Guide](doc/Installation_Guide.md))
 To build the AsperaBrowser Angular App run `npm build`.
 This will create a new build in the `node.js-server/webclient/` directory that contains the static WebApp.

 [Architecture Overview](doc/Architecture.md) provides information on the application components and the used APIs.